onwongjan2002/CKA-Certification-Course-2025/Day 31/README.md

 * The server presents a **digital certificate** (issued and signed by a **trusted Certificate Authority**) to the client.
 * This certificate includes the server’s **public key** and a **CA signature**.
 * The client verifies:
   * That the certificate is **issued by a trusted CA** (whose root cert is pre-installed).
   * That the certificate matches the **domain name** (e.g., `example.com`).
 * Optionally, in **mutual TLS**, the client also presents a certificate for authentication.

 ---

+### Order of Authentication in Mutual Authentication (SSH or mTLS)

+Whether using **SSH** or **mutual TLS (mTLS)**, the **server always authenticates first**, followed by the client.

+**Reasons the server authenticates first:**

+* The client must verify the server's identity before sending any sensitive data.
+* It prevents man-in-the-middle (MITM) attacks by ensuring the connection is to the intended endpoint.
+* A secure, encrypted channel is established only after the server is trusted.
+* This pattern ensures that secrets (like private keys or credentials) are never exposed to an untrusted server.

+This sequence holds true for:

+* SSH (server presents host key first, then client authentication occurs)
+* mTLS (server presents its certificate first, then requests the client's certificate if required)

+---